innodoc/innoconv/doc/about.rst

   Overview of the innoDoc software architecture.

-innoConv does neither have any busisness with how content is displayed nor helps in its creation.
+innoConv does neither have any business with how content is displayed nor helps in its creation.
 Instead it leaves these tasks completely to others in the processing chain.